 Located in Yokohama, one of Japan’s most international cities, the Faculty of Foreign Languages is dedicated to improving students’ practical foreign language skills, while deepening their understanding of the societies and cultures of other countries.
 The faculty’s mandate is to foster global citizens who have acquired a solid international education and can contribute to the peaceful coexistence of multiple cultures, as standard-bearers of cross-cultural understanding and interaction.

-Students in this department acquire a high level of English language skills while deepening their understanding of the cultures of the English-speaking world.
+Students in this department acquire a high level of language skills in English, which can be said to be the lingua franca of the world today while deepening their understanding of the cultures of the English-speaking world and indeed the people and societies of the whole globe.
 The first two years of the program are dedicated to acquiring basic English language skills through linguistic training, followed in the third year by the selection of one of the following three fields to enhance expertise.
 Students in the field of English Linguistics and Education research the structure and function of English as a language.
 English language education to train future teachers also comes under this field.
 Students in the field of Anglophone Literature study language, people, society, and history through analysis of and research into works of literature.
 Finally, students in the field of Anglophone Culture explore social structure and thought in the English-speaking world through regional studies and research in comparative culture and intercultural communication.